 Community Ecology and eDNA

-One of the more difficult parts of studying ecology is attempting to account for organisms that you can’t see such as microbes or elusive species.
 While methods such as growing cultures, wildlife cameras, and general observation are often used, these methods may only be providing a part of the picture.
-Through the use of eDNA, or environmental DNA, genomic and metagenomic techniques, two studies examining the diversity and richness of two organisms were able to compose a more complete picture to help understand the complex web of organisms in the oceans.
+Through the use of environmental DNA, genomic and metagenomic techniques, two studies examining the diversity and richness of two organisms were able to compose a more complete picture to help understand the complex web of organisms in the oceans.

 One study focused on understanding the structure and function of the oceans’ microbiome in comparison to the microbiome of the human gut.
-In this study they sequenced whole organisms and organized them to the phylum level.
-This is important since too high of a resolution would have made it difficult to find a pattern, so instead of species they grouped microbes based on phylum.
+In this study, authors sequenced whole organisms and classified them to the phylum level.
+This is important since too high of a resolution would have made it difficult to compare sampes, so instead of species they grouped microbes based on phylum.
 They were able to identify a “functional core” in the genome of oceanic as well as the gut microbiome.
-In addition, they found that there was a lot of functional redundancy, which could help make this community resilient to changing climate and other anthropogenic stressors since if one phylum dies another will be there to replace it.
-While they examined a number of environmental variables such as dissolved oxygen, depth, salinity, temperature, nutrients, etc, they found that species richness was correlated with temperature (where it increases until 15 C where it significantly decreases) and depth (where organisms in the mesopelagic were significantly different from those in the epipelagic and DCM).
+In addition, they found that there was functional redundancy, which makes this community resilient to changing climate and other anthropogenic stressors since if one phylum disappears another will be there to replace it.
+While they examined a number of environmental variables such as dissolved oxygen, depth, salinity, temperature and nutrients; they found that species richness was correlated with temperature (where it increases until 15 C where it significantly decreases) and depth (where organisms in the mesopelagic were significantly different from those in the epipelagic and DCM).
 While they collected samples from around the world, they unfortunately missed Indonesia and Australia, as well as the coral triangle.